-- Freely available textual data (i.e. job specifications and promotion criteria).
-These present a university's preconsidered distillation of requirements and aspirations, from multi-level and varied internal and external drivers (e.g. student expectations, national government policy), against which a UK academic will typically be assessed; these may deviate from actual practice.
-This is a new approach in this area of research. - The first-hand experience of a cohort of 17 academics (environmental scientists) and five business-based coauthors.
+- Freely available textual data (i.e. job specifications and promotion/appraisal criteria).
+These present a university's pre-considered distillation of requirements and aspirations, from multi-level and varied internal and external drivers (e.g. student expectations, national government policy), against which a UK academic will be typically be judged; these may deviate from actual practice. - The first-hand experience of a cohort of 17 academics (environmental scientists) and 5 industry-based co-authors.
 This is a direct bridge to actual practice, therefore complementary, and un-mediated (i.e. no interposed social scientist).
 These data provide a view of tasks/criteria filtered through the perception of university-based environmental scientists, and are thus biased.
 However, the bias is appropriate for this study; perceptions of tasks/criteria are illuminating when forming an understanding of the motives of those doing the perceiving.
-Whilst this is an innovative form of data collection, working as co-authors is valid and appropriate in this particular instance as this is a familiar, natural and pragmatic mode of engagement for these contributors.
-Unlike participants in most studies, a pre-existing document is no barrier to offering criticisms and suggesting changes - indeed, quite the opposite is typical.
-Where doubt existed with respect to comments, three semi-structured interviews were used to clarify meanings.
-Co-authors were selected by two means: (i) on the basis of likely interest in the research from Hillier's network, and (ii) by volunteers from a list of attendees distributed well in advance of the workshop (see below).

-A workshop at NERC's Knowledge Exchange Network (KEN) meeting, 26th June 2018 in Glasgow.
+Whilst unusual as a form of data collection, working as co-authors is valid and appropriate in this particular instance as this is a familiar, natural and pragmatic mode of engagement for these contributors.
+Unlike participants in most studies, a pre-existing document is no barrier to offering criticisms and suggesting changes indeed, quite the opposite is typical.
+Where doubt existed with respect to comments, 3 semi-structured interviews were used to clarify meanings.
+Co-authors were selected by two means: (i) on the basis of likely interest in the research from Hillier's network, and (ii) by volunteers from a list of attendees distributed well in advance of the workshop (see below). - A workshop at NERC's Knowledge Exchange Network (KEN) meeting, 26th June 2018 in Glasgow.
 The session analysed the textual data.
-Six participants were from business.
-The 21 university-based environmental scientists comprised seven faculty (i.e. permanent contracts), 11 post-docs and one PhD student, with varying levels of industrial experience.
-Eleven participants are also co-authors.
+6 participants were from industry.
+The 21 university-based environmental scientists comprised 7 faculty (i.e. permanent contracts), 11 post-docs and one PhD student, with varying levels of industrial experience.
+11 participants are also co-authors.

-In total, even only taking participants and co-authors current institutions, data pertaining to 36 of the UK's 164 universities were collected.
 Details of the methodology are given below with respect to the two questions central to this investigation: What motivates academics to do specific work?
 And, reciprocally, what might constrain them?

-4.1.1 Investigating time as a primary constraint
+2.1.1 Investigating time as a primary constraint

 A primary constraint upon collaborations is self-reportedly the time available in an academic's working week (e.g. Abreu et al. (2009), see above).
 Thus, a pertinent question is: What do research scientists in universities do?
 More specifically: What are the duties and responsibilities of a scientist?
 What are they required to do?
-Data to answer these provide necessary context to understand competing pressures placed upon them as these day-to-day tasks frame what a scientist can do, whatever their underlying desires and motives may or may not be.
+Data to answer these (see Sect.
+4.2) provide necessary context to understand competing pressures placed upon them as these day-to-day tasks frame what a scientist can do, whatever their underlying desires and motives may or may not be.

 Thematic analysis (e.g. Dowling, 2015) was used to build a list of representative, illustrative expectations from the detailed specifications in 10 job adverts (Table 1).
-Initial review was by Hillier, with Table 1 updated and adapted in light of two rounds of comments from the 17 academic co-authors before the workshop; experience-based context and caveats surrounding Table 1 in Sect.
-5.2 are a synthesis of these comments.
+Initial review was by the lead author (i.e. Hillier), with Table 1 updated and adapted in light of two rounds of comments from the 17 academic co-authors before the KEN workshop; experience-based context and caveats surrounding Table 1 in Sect.
+4.2 are a synthesis of these comments.
 Finally, at the workshop, participants rated the statement 'Table 1 is, on balance a fair representation of demands on a UK academic' using a 5-point Likert scale.
-Thus, duties in Table 1 are derived with the intention of providing a fair level of comparison with expectations within specifications in their number and scope, although some are amalgamated or split here when compared to individual job profiles.
+Thus, duties in Table 1 are derived to provide a fair level of comparison with expectations within specifications in their number and scope, although some are amalgamated or split here when compared to individual job profiles.